nens/lizard-javascript-api/README.md

 As of to date it is only a quarter done.

 - [ ] Test all actions.
 Currently some action dispatchers and some reducers are tested.
 We should write more integration-like tests which read like documentation and dispatch every public action possible.
-- [ ] Remove all timeseries of asset when removing asset.
+- [x] Remove all timeseries of asset when removing asset.
-- [ ] Remove all intersections when raster/eventeries/timeseries are removed.
+- [x] Remove all intersections when raster/timeseries are removed.
+- [x] Include eventseries.
-- [ ] Include eventseries.
+- [ ] Remove all intersections when eventeries are removed.
 - [ ] Check user input.
 Currently an action payload is passed all the way through without ever checking what is inside.
 Throw errors.
 - [ ] Throw errors and call error callbacks when request goes bad or response is malformed.
 - [ ] Cancel requests when no longer relevant.